 Under the direction of Christopher Jackson and dedicated Choral Directors, this Bach Choir collaboration invites youth choirs - The Bel Canto Youth Chorus, Lehigh Valley Charter High School for the Arts Touring Choir, Nazareth High School Chorus and the J.R.
-Masterman School of Philadelphia perform with The Bach Choir and members of The Bach Festival Orchestra.
+Masterman High School Choir perform with The Bach Choir and members of The Bach Festival Orchestra.
 Combining the music of Bach and contemporary composers, the finale of some 200 voices sharing this exquisite music is not to be missed!…Find out more »

 Soloists: Sherezade Panthaki, soprano Daniel Taylor, counter-tenor Isaiah Bell, tenor Harrison Hintzsche, baritone J.S.
 Bach (1685 – 1750) Easter Oratorio 18th-century German oratorio developed at the same time as opera in Hamburg and Dresden, and used a biblical subject and sometimes even a biblical text, and their most distinctive feature may have been the succession of many solo arias and recitatives.
 The centerpiece of the Easter Oratorio is apostle Peter’s aria, as he reflects on death now being no more than…Find out more »

 A beautiful Spring concert of renewal awaits, told through the students voices of our Prep Choir and Concert Choir.
 The Spring concert offers an eclectic mix of Bach, Nick Page, Ysaye Barnwell, and Joan Szymko.
 Loretta O'Sullivan returns to accompany the Bel Canto Concert Choir, including "Wir eilen mit schwachen, doch emisgen Schritten" from Cantata 78, Jesu der du meine Seele.
 Please join us!Find out more »